 When was Jeremy Yaffe born?

-She was born in 1937 in Massachusetts to parents George and Ninna Yaffe.
+She was born in 1937 in Massachusetts to parents George and Ninna Yaffe, later becoming the first wife of actor Alan Arkin.
 This makes her 88 years old as of 2025.

 How long were Jeremy Yaffe and Alan Arkin married?